 I ordered two samples, the Black and the Walnut.
 I ended up mixing the Walnut with just a touch of black added (I tend to mix stains to get the results I want), and here is the final color.

 Excuse me for a second as I am still happy dancing.

 It’s not unusual for butcher block to lose its shine and begin to look a bit dry, or for little nicks to appear.

 After six months of use, we are delighted with how they are holding up with the Monocoat.

 I have touched them up (I don’t bother to mix the two colors; just used the Walnut) a time or two for nicks but mostly use boos mineral oil every few months when they start to look a bit dry.

 I put the mineral oil on and let it sit overnight, and wipe off the excess in the am.

-I went a tiny bit lighter in color on these (not as much black) because the entire space is light and bright, but I love them also!
+I went a tiny bit darker in color on these (a little more black) because the entire space is light and bright, but I love them also!